How to travel with other people’s kids

 I’m used to traveling solo and I practically never make an itinerary.
 However, to ease the parent’s concern and to let them know where you are, make sure they have all of your flight information as well as your itinerary of where you’ll be staying and any emergency numbers or ways to get a hold of you.

-I know this sounds strange – but on 2 of the 3 trips I took with my nieces it left me frantically searching for a vomit bag; not for me, for them.
-It took me completely by surprise, but kids are kids and they tend to get motion sick, nervous, and generally sick.
-After a few times caught by surprise – now I always have a barf bag with me and a pack of Dramamine.
+I know this sounds strange – but on two of the three trips I took with my nieces, it left me frantically searching for a vomit bag; not for me, for them.
+It took me completely by surprise, but kids are kids, and they tend to get motion sick, nervous, and generally sick.
+After a few times caught by surprise, now I always have a barf bag with me and a pack of Dramamine.
 And while you are stocking the first aid kit, make sure you know of any allergies or medical issues they may have before you go.
 You don’t want to be surprised by a bee sting or nut allergy!

 Do you have any other tips for traveling with kids you’d like to share?